Chart Color Schemes

 Bentleigh's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions are mental health issues and asthma, affecting 6.9% and 6.7% of residents respectively.
-74.6% of Bentleigh residents report being completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+A total of 74.6% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
 Working-age residents have low chronic condition prevalence.
-Bentleigh has 16.7% of residents aged 65 and over (3,232 people), higher than Greater Melbourne's 15.1%.
-Health outcomes among seniors are strong and align with national rankings for the general population.
+Bentleigh has 16.8% of residents aged 65 and over (3,252 people), higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health